-Undocumented immigrants further lack the access to obtain basic identification documents which are necessary for renting, buying or establishing credit.
-Additionally, they lack access to higher education opportunities and other daily vehicles which US Citizens, residents and inspected visitors have in this country.
+Undocumented immigrants further lack the access to obtain basic identification documents that are necessary for renting, buying, or establishing credit.
+Additionally, they lack access to higher education opportunities and other daily vehicles which US Citizens, residents, and inspected visitors have in this country.

 For these and many other reasons, immigration reform is needed.
-We cannot forget that the United States is a country of immigrants.
+The United States is a country of immigrants.
 Reform is needed not only for humanitarian reasons but also for reasons of security from foreign threats and to fix a US system that is inherently flawed.

 The proposed comprehensive immigration reform plan addresses the following six sections: (1) enhanced border security, (2) "interior enforcement," such as preventing visa overstays, (3) preventing people from working without a work permit, (4) creating a committee to adapt the number of visas available to changing economic times, (5) an 'amnesty' type of program to legalize undocumented immigrants only after legal immigrants waiting for a current priority date receive their permanent residence status and a different citizenship path for agricultural workers through an agricultural worker program, and (6) programs to help immigrants adjust to life in the United States.

 The Law Office of Mario Flores is monitoring the ongoing debates regarding immigration reform and welcomes the opportunity to help all people come out of the shadows.
-Please contact our office to learn more about immigration reform or if you would like to receive general email mailings to help you identify a path to citizenship, justice and equality.
+Please contact me to learn more about immigration reform or if you would like to receive general email mailings to help you identify a path to citizenship, justice, and equality.